Itinerary: (09 Nights / 10 Days)

 2 Delhi This morning drive past the Rashtrapati Bhawan, the administrative North and South Blocks, the circular House of Parliament and the Memorial Arch of the First World War called India Gate.
 Drive past the Jami Masjid, built on a natural elevation by Shah Jahan in 1651-56 AD.
 It is one of the largest mosques in India and most impressive structurally.
 With its black and white striped onion domes and minarets, it is one of the largest and most elegant mosques in India.
 Continue on to the Red Fort, built as the royal residential and official complex of Shah Jahan.
 It is an irregular oblong.
 The palaces mostly in marble are along the river front.
 Drive on to the Raj Ghat, and visit the memorial to Mahatma Gandhi.
 Also visit the Birla temple, dedicated to Lord Vishnu & Laxmi.
 Overnight at Hotel.

 3 Delhi-Jaipur (250kms / 6 hrs) Morning visit the 72.5-meter tall Qutab Minar built by Qutbuddin Aibak (1192-98) founder of the Slave Dynasty.
 Adjoining it is the Quwwatu’l-Islam mosque that is built from materials plundered from Hindu Temples of Qila Rai Pithora.
 In the courtyard stands a rust free iron pillar – the dhvaja stanbha (flag-pole), raised originally as a standard to Vishnu in the 4th century AD by Chandra Gupta.
 Cast in a process that is lost to the world, the 7.2 meter pillar has not rusted through the centuries.
 Afternoon drive to Jaipur & upon arrival check in at Hotel.
+Tour with private guide in New Delhi.
 Overnight at Hotel.

 4 Jaipur This morning the sight-seeing tour through the city includes the City Palace and its Museum, a treat of textiles, arms, carpets, paintings, manuscripts and elegant architecture.
 Outside the City Palace is the Royal Astronomical Observatory, whose precision of instruments is a unique achievement for the 18th century.